Magnetic Resonance Imaging Services at GWIC

 Physicians request MRIs for a variety of reasons, including:

-Magnetic resonance imaging is a powerful tool in helping physicians properly diagnose and treat a variety of conditions that affect the entire body and is used for the following typical clinical MRI exams:
+Magnetic resonance imaging is a powerful tool in helping physicians properly diagnose and treat a variety of conditions that affect the entire body.
+Our MRI services include:

 Greater Waterbury Imaging Center specializes in MRI scans for patients in the greater Waterbury, CT area.
 For people who have claustrophobia, the scanner at Greater Waterbury Imaging Center is a wide-open bore magnet.
 We are committed to providing you with easy access to care, a comfortable exam and fast, accurate results.
 Physicians and patients throughout our community depend on us to provide exceptional MRI services.
 GWIC is located on the campus of Waterbury Hospital, adjacent to the Emergency Department.
 We have our own private, gated parking area for the convenience of our patients.
 If you are looking for an experienced and professional facility to have your MRI scan, contact us for more information or to set up an appointment for your patients, call 203-573-7674.